top of page

 Topanga Ranch motel cabins degrading and unusable 2020.
 Photo by RCDSMM Stream Team.

 Left: Erosion at lifeguard/restroom building in 2021.
-Photo by RCDSMM Stream Team.
-Right: Topanga Ranch motel cabins degrading and unusable 2020.
-Photo by RCDSMM Stream Team.
+Right: Topanga Ranch motel cabins degrading and unusable 2022.
+Photos by RCDSMM.

 Topanga Beach traffic aerial view.
 Photo by RCDSMM.

 Identify Future of Topanga Ranch MotelThe historic Topanga Ranch Motel is deteriorating and does not currently provide any visitor services.
-If feasible, restoration or repurposing could provide potential overnight accommodations or other visitor uses while preserving a part of Topanga history.
-If habitat restoration of Topanga lagoon requires the removal of the Motel, which is eligible to be listed on the National Register of Historic Places, other cultural resource mitigation may be required.
+If feasible, restoration or repurposing could provide potential overnight accommodations or other visitor services while preserving a part of Topanga history.

 Improve Visitor Services.
 Onsite visitor services are limited and would be enhanced by a coordinated plan that addresses parking, a trail system, beach access and interpretation for the entire project site.
 The existing septic system and other infrastructure are outdated and would be improved to reduce environmental impacts and maintenance costs.

 Improve Emergency Response.
 Emergency response to the area is difficult.
-Enhancing onsite emergency infrastructure would improve response times and resources for land and water incidents during wildfire evacuations.
-Traffic jams along PCH during the Woolsey Fire.
-2018 Topanga Democratic Club
+Enhancing onsite emergency infrastructure would improve response times and resources for land and water incidents during wildfire evacuations

 • We all agree that Topanga Lagoon is an interesting and unique place to visit.
 We also know that it currently provides a home to many important plants and animals.
 But upon closer examination, and especially when we look at changes to the lagoon over time, we see that the biological, cultural and recreation resources onsite have been severely damaged.
 This harm will only increase if we choose not to act.